FuzzingLabs/thoth/doc/symbolic_bounded_model_checker_sierra.md

 ## Third example: test a contract function

-Here we have written an assertion to formally check that sum is equal to 3.
+Here we have written an assertion to formally check that the `sum` variable is equal to 3.

 ```rs
 fn add(mut a: felt252, mut b: felt 252) -> felt252 {